cwqt/site/posts/_posts/2019-10-09-twin-peaks-saphire-calypso-arg.md

 * 1st: Ciphers
 * 2nd: Much of the same
-* 3rd: Time around and a ketab khune brings your fame
+* 3rd: This time around and a ketab khune brings your fame
 * 4th: Taken from the third
 * 5th: An audiovisual treat
 * 6th: You meet the l33t